qMRLab/mooc/2 T1 Mapping/2-4 Exercises/01-Exercises.md

 :  **c.** Propose a new protocol that might yield more precise and/or accurate T1 maps.
 Why did you make those changes?
 How did you determine the improvement?

 **Problem 5 ⭑⭑**
-:Find an open-source tool besides qMRLab that also has a VFA (also known as DESPOT1) fitting feature.
+:  Find an open-source tool besides qMRLab that also has a VFA (also known as DESPOT1) fitting feature.
 Using simulated signal (with noise) and the qMRLab demo VFA human brain dataset, compare and contrast the T1 maps fitted using qMRLab and the other software chosen.
 Provide insights on the usability of both software, the reproducibility of the VFA T1 map using these data, and a comparison of both code (only API and the fitting algorithm for VFA).
 If you were to write your own VFA fitting software, what would do similar to either (or both) of these software packages.
 What would you do differently?

 **Problem 6 ⭑⭑⭑**
 :  **a.** You receive an email from a collaborator in your city asking for help with a T1 dataset they acquired on their new 3T scanner.
 They tried fitting the data with qMRLab already, but are getting T1 values in the brain that are beyond the expected values (eg, WM: 2000ms, GM, 5000 ms).
 They send you their acquired data.